 \section{Abstract}

-We study the local lifting problem of actions of semidirect products of a cyclic $p$-group by a cyclic prime to $p$ group, where $p$ is the characteristic of the special fibre.
-We give a criterion based on Harbater-Katz-Gabber compactification of local actions, which allows us to decide whether a local action lifts or not.
-In particular for the case of dihedral group we give an example of dihedral local action that can not lift and in this way we give a stronger obstruction than the KGB-obstruction.
+We are investigating the lifting problem for local actions involving semidirect products of a cyclic $p$-group with a cyclic group prime to $p$, where $p$ represents the characteristic of the special fiber.
+We establish a criterion based on the Harbater-Katz-Gabber compactification of local actions, enabling us to determine whether a given local action can be lifted or not.
+Specifically, in the case of the dihedral group, we present an example of a local dihedral action that cannot be lifted.
+This instance provides a more potent obstruction than the KGB obstruction.